elhmn/ckp/README.md

 #### How to `Push` your scripts to your remote storage repository

-The `push` command will be commited and pushed to your remote repoitory
+The `push` command will be commited and pushed to your remote repoitory.

 ```sh
 $> ckp push